 Canva has a HUGE collection of trendy, beautiful and diverse graphic resources.
 That includes stock photos, icons, shapes, frames and clip art.
-Hundreds of thousands of free photos and icons in the free plan.
+Hundreds of thousands of free photos and icons are in the free plan.

 The Canva pro plan is the real deal with over 60 million photos and videos.
-All the pictures are copyright free.
+All the pictures are copyright-free.
 So you can use them for any commercial or non-commercial purpose without worries.
 A search feature lets you retrieve the best pictures and recommends similar keywords.

 4. Music and Videos

 High Definition stock footage.
 Canva has a collection of beautiful and simple stock footage of all kinds, from tech to nature.
 There is also a collection of copyright-free music.
-From laid back background music to pump up tracks, you can look up the music based on the mood you are going for.
+From laid-back background music to pump-up tracks, you can look up the music based on the mood you are going for.

 Although Canva does oﬀer free music and videos, a lot of good ones come with Pro/Enterprise subscriptions.
 Any decent video editor and designer knows what a blessing this is.